-2.1 Landsat images
+2.1.
+Input Data

-2.1.1 Enhanced Global Land Survey
+2.1.1.
+Global Land Survey

-The primary data sources for generating the fine-resolution ESDRs were the GLS Landsat image datasets centered around 1990, 2000, and 2005.
+The primary data source for generating the fine resolution ESDRs were the GLS Landsat image datasets centered around 1990, 2000, and 2005.
 The GLS is a partnership between USGS and NASA, in support of the U.S. Climate Change Science Program and the NASA Land-Cover and Land-use Change (LCLUC) Program.
-Building on the existing GeoCover dataset developed for the 1970s, 1990, and 2000 (Tucker et al. 2004), the GLS was selected to provide wall-to-wall, orthorectified, cloud free Landsat coverage of Earth's land area at 30meter resolution in nominal "epochs" of 1990, 2000, and 2005 (Franks et al. 2009, Gutman et al. 2008).
+Building on the existing GeoCover dataset developed for the 1970s, 1990, and 2000 (Tucker et al. 2004), the GLS was selected to provide wall-to-wall, orthorectified, cloud free Landsat coverage of Earth's land area at 30- meter resolution in nominal "epochs" of 1990, 2000, and 2005 (Franks et al. 2009, Gutman et al. 2008).
 The GLS was intended to provide one clear-view image acquired during the peak growing season of each epoch for each World Reference System (WRS) scene.
-The 1990 epoch ranges from 1984 to 1997 and is composed of 7,375 Landsat-5 Thematic Mapper (TM) images from 1984 to 1997.
+The 1990 epoch ranges from 1984 to 1997 and is composed of 7,375 Landsat-5 Thematic Mapper (TM) images.
 The GLS 2000 is composed of 8,756 Landsat-7 Enhanced Thematic Mapper Plus (ETM+) images from 1999 to 2002.
-The GLS 2005 is composed of 7,284 gap-filled Landsat-7 images and 2,424 Landsat-5 TM images acquired between 2003 and 2008.
+The GLS 2005 is composed of 7,284 gap-filled Landsat-7 ETM+ images and 2,424 Landsat-5 TM images acquired between 2003 and 2008.
 In many cases, however, images had to be selected with a date outside this range, mostly due to lack of cloud-free images during the growing season (Franks et al. 2009, Gutman et al. 2008, Channan et al. 2015).
 Because images have been selected from somewhat different dates, there are variations in phenology which account for the patchiness of image mosaics in some locations (Kim et al. 2011; Townshend et al. 2012).

-The original GLS data set did not fully cover Earth's terrestrial surface in all epochs; gaps were filled to the degree possible with newly available images (Figure 1).
-A major hole over northern South America in 1975 was filled using Landsat images from the Brazilian National Institute for Space Research (INPE) orthorectified using our own modules.
-However, no data exist to fill an expansive coverage gap over central and eastern Siberia in the 1990 epoch.
+The original GLS data set did not fully cover the Earth's terrestrial surface in all epochs; gap were filled to the highest degree possible with newly available images.
+No data exist to fill an expansive coverage gap over central and eastern Siberia in the 1990 epoch.
 Smaller, isolated holes also persist where coverage is missing in one or several adjacent WRS tiles for individual epochs; we obtained the best available Landsat images to fill these gaps.
 Finally, GLS images acquired near or during the leaf-off season, which are not suitable for forest cover change analysis, were replaced with images acquired during the local "leaf-on" growing season to use in our forest cover change analysis, pending availability (Kim et al. 2011, Channan et al. 2015).